Digital sovereignty - a trend in Europe, sparked by Microsoft.

 The blocking of Khan’s Microsoft email account took place because of an executive order signed by Trump which the U.S.-based company – Microsoft – fulfilled.
 This gets even more explosive when one considers that Microsoft - even if it wanted to - had to obey this order because of the legal and political situation.

-The Open-Source Business Alliance (OSBA) told Heise that it considers Microsoft’s actions to be “unprecedented in this context and with this impact”, and that this incident proves that Europe needs digital sovereignty by choosing European-based tech services over US-based Big Tech.
+The Open-Source Business Alliance (OSBA) told Heise that it considers Microsoft’s actions to be “unprecedented in this context and with this impact”, and that this incident proves that Europe needs digital sovereignty by choosing European-based tech services over U.S.-based Big Tech.

 ”This must be a wake-up call for all those responsible for the secure availability of state and private IT and communication infrastructures. … We cannot rely on companies that are not under our jurisdiction.”